There are not many situations scarier than a jack knife skid for the professional truck driver.

 Step 7: Ease off the road

-When you are finally in control, you can slowly ease the truck and trailer over to the side of the road.
+When you feel you are finally in control of the truck/trailer, you can slowly ease the truck and trailer over to the side of the road safely.

-Most skids are caused by excessive speed and poor road conditions caused by bad weather.
+Most skids or slides are caused by excessive speed and poor road conditions.

-Most of the time, these types of dangerous situations can be avoided by taking the proper precautions.
+Most of the time, these types of dangerous situations can be avoided by taking the proper precautions and driving according to the weather conditions, not the posted speed limit (well under the posted speed limit.)